 2. (Leave Page Approvals On But) Add the Facebook Pages of Your Bloggers to the List of Approved Pages

-This option is equivalent to the first from the perspective of the bloggers, but it does require some set up a few days before your campaign begins.
+This option is equivalent to the first from the perspective of the bloggers, but it does require setup a few days before your campaign begins.

 If you don’t want to allow any page to tag you in branded content and you also want the bloggers’ work to post as quickly as possible, the best option is to proactively—before your campaign begins—add the Facebook pages of your team to the Approved Pages section of your Branded Content Settings.

-5-10 days prior to the start of your campaign, iHN will email you a list of your team’s Facebook pages.
+During the set up of your campaign, iHN will provide a list of your team’s Facebook pages.
 Then you can add those pages as APPROVED PAGES to tag you in branded content.

 Again, please remember that even if you allow a particular page to tag you in branded content, you can always remove tags from individual posts.
 You maintain full control.

 We realize that these rules on the part of Facebook make things a bit more complicated and time consuming.
-But we have to comply with Facebook’s terms of service or the bloggers simply cannot share their sponsored content there.
+But we have to comply with Facebook’s terms of service.
+And you get massive benefits when the bloggers use branded content.